Violence

 Hobbes' piece below is a particularly thorough account of the history and context for the Depp-Heard trial.

 Jess Hill and Michael Salter recently have released a commentary paper, “Rethinking Primary Prevention”, available on Jess Hill’s substack here.
 The following are some comments on this paper.
+While I see some valuable discussion in the paper, I also think that it:

 Most allegations of domestic and sexual violence are made in good faith.
 False allegations are rare.
 Robust studies of reports made to police find that the prevalence of false allegations of sexual assault is between 2% and 10%.